 Pennsylvania defines any theft in which the amount involved was $50 or more but less than $200 as a second-degree misdemeanor.

-Theft of more than $200 but less than $2,000, and that does not meet any other criteria of a felony, is a first-degree misdemeanor in Pennsylvania.
+Theft of items valued at more than $200 but less than $2,000, and that does not meet any other criteria of a felony, is a first-degree misdemeanor in Pennsylvania.

 A theft in Pennsylvania is a third-degree felony if:

-- It involves a motorized vehicle (e.g., a car, motorcycle, or boat); or
+- It involves a motorized vehicle (e.g., a car, motorcycle, or boat)

 A theft in Pennsylvania is a second-degree felony if: